antoineboquet/greek-conversion/docs/information-loss.md

 | Greek question-mark or ano-teleia scalar | Selects a canonically unstable punctuation scalar | The punctuation meaning is recoverable; its scalar preference is not |
 | `doubleRho`, `medialBeta`, `sigma`, `finalSigma`, letter variants, `upsilon`, `longVowels` | Selects a canonical output spelling | The canonical letters normally remain recoverable, but `eta: "ī"` conflicts with long iota |

+`longVowels` chooses either a macron or a circumflex for structural eta and omega length.
+A separately encoded macron remains a philological diacritic: it is retained beside a structural circumflex and follows the ordinary quantity diacritic policy.

 `removeDiacritics` and the granular `diacritics` policy are applied during encoding, after contextual analysis.
 They therefore cannot manufacture a diphthong or enable a consonant contraction by first deleting a blocking mark.